alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 The metrics are displayed on the landing pages for PLoS articles, and can also be compiled into custom reports.^[ALM Reports website: <http://almreports.plos.org//>]

 PLoS released the source code for the ALM application in 2011.^[Lagotto (Article-Level Metrics) source code repository: <https://github.com/mfenner/lagotto>]
-It was used as the basis of the ScienceCard service, which provided an author-centric view on the same data [@fenner2011asc].
+It was used as the basis of the (now discontinued) ScienceCard service, which provided an author-centric view on the same data [@fenner2011asc].
 It was also taken up by other publishers and service providers, most significantly by CrossRef Labs, meaning statistics are available for many non-PLoS papers as well [@lin.fenner2014osc].